jdpclarke/Milestone-Project-2/README.md

 - **Branding:** The logo (`assets/images/logo.png`) is used in the navigation bar to reinforce brand identity and provide a consistent visual element throughout the site.

-- **Informational Images:** Images are incorporated within the accordion sections (`assets/images/esfa-2.jpg`, `assets/images/asf.jpg`) and card components (`assets/images/esfa.jpg`, `assets/images/career-search.jpg`, `assets/images/ncs.webp`, `assets/images/funding-grants.jpg`) to illustrate concepts, break up text, and make the content more engaging.
+- **Informational Images:** Images are incorporated within the card components (`assets/images/apprenticeship.jpg`, `assets/images/apprenticeship-2.jpg`, `assets/images/apprenticeship-3.jpg`, `assets/images/apprenticeship-4.jpg`) to illustrate concepts, break up text, and make the content more engaging.
 These images are carefully selected to be relevant to the surrounding information.

 - **Favicon:** A favicon (`assets/favicon/apple-icon.png`, `assets/favicon/favicon-32x32.png`, `assets/favicon/favicon-16x16.png`) is included to provide a visual cue for the website in browser tabs and bookmarks.
 This also provides a first look in to the brand of the website.